ellis-bio/ellisjalia/index.md

 <h3>Anatomy & Scientific Drawing</h3>

-><p style="font-size:1.05em; ">“He drew all the bony structures, joining them in order to all the nerves and covering them with the muscles: the first group is attached to the skeleton, the second it holds firm, and the third makes it move, and in these drawings he wrote notes in various places in ugly characters written with the left hand from right to left, which cannot be understood by anyone who is not used to reading them, since they cannot be read without a mirror..” </p>
+<blockquote><p style="font-size:1.05em; ">“He drew all the bony structures, joining them in order to all the nerves and covering them with the muscles: the first group is attached to the skeleton, the second it holds firm, and the third makes it move, and in these drawings he wrote notes in various places in ugly characters written with the left hand from right to left, which cannot be understood by anyone who is not used to reading them, since they cannot be read without a mirror..”</p></blockquote>

 <h3>Contributions to Neuroscience</h3>